General Admission tickets are the cheapest way to access the Las Vegas F1 circuit as a spectator.

 The Vegas Grand Prix is a night race held in November.
 Some of the F1 sessions run through the middle of the night, see the full Vegas F1 schedule for details.

-Vegas at night in November is bitterly cold.
-Make sure you wear warm enough clothing.
-See our full Vegas Grand Prix dress code guide for some ideas and suggestions.
+See my full Vegas Grand Prix dress code guide for some ideas and suggestions.

 What time to arrive

 The Fan Zones open at 6pm on every day of the Vegas F1 weekend, so the entrance gates will open at the same time.
+I got there at 5:30pm and there was already a line-up.

 Bag policy